Sabayon/wiki-next/docs/articles/graphics_drivers.md

 Back up your file or use nano (vi etc.) to edit the file!
 </pre>

-## EXPERIMENTAL AMDGPU w/Display Code
+## EXPERIMENTAL AMDGPU

 <pre class="clear">
 ######### Not all AMD Display Code is not mainline! #########
 This contains incomplete code that has yet not been adopted into the mainline kernel.
 Results may vary and this may not be the same as the finalized versions of code.
 </pre>
-Be aware, this is experimental and you're on your own.
+Beware, this is experimental and you're on your own.
 This is not a supported setup.
 It only allows you early access to AMDGPU upgrades.
 You'll also want to be aware that you should still keep your current kernel in case anything goes wrong.
 That will allow you to continue booting into your system from the advanced options in GRUB by selecting the older kernel.